If you are flying with an AIST group you may need to

 purchase a connecting flight to meet the team in the

-COVID19: Please be aware that things are change rapidly with Covid19.
+COVID19: Although we no longer consider Covid19 a threat to our tours, please be aware that things are change rapidly with Covid19.
 We advise all passengers to consider travel insurance and to book airfare with refundable or flexible tickets.

 A connecting flight is a flight from your original destination to the gateway city of our international flight.
 (A